thatSoftwareEngineer/TeleportAnimation/README.md

 * Add fade-to-black transitions.
 * Support `Player#setCamera` instead of Spectator mode (Paper 1.20.5+).
 * Configurable easing functions for different cinematic feels.

----

-Do you want me to rewrite your `MoveCameraTask` into a **standalone `TeleportUtils.kt` file** with a single `fun cinematicTeleport(player, location)` entry point (no command code, just utility)?
-That would make it super clean to drop into any plugin.